Sousastep/SousaFX-docs/docs/content/mainstutter.rst

    The volume of the stutter.

-:subdivision menu:
+:subdiv menu:

    The rhythm of the subdivision.
 Attached to binding's subdivisions.

 :sync:

-   Same as the subdivision menu.
+   Same as the subdiv menu.

 :gated or thru: